Section 8 notices: a complete guide for landlords and tenants

 - Damage to the property

-- The landlord requiring the property back for statutory reasons
+- The landlord requiring the property back for a statutory reason

-The key feature of the section 8 route is that the landlord must prove the ground(s) relied upon if the case proceeds to court.
+The key feature of the section 8 route is that the landlord must prove the ground(s) relied on if the case proceeds to court.

-Schedule 2 of the Housing Act 1988 sets out 17 grounds for possession, divided into two categories.
+Schedule 2 of the Housing Act 1988 sets out the grounds for possession, divided into two categories.

 If the court is satisfied a mandatory ground is made out, it must make a possession order.
 The most commonly used ground is:

-- Ground 8 – Serious rent arrears: At least two months’ rent must be unpaid both when the notice is served and on the date of the hearing.
+- Ground 8: serious rent arrears.
+At least two months’ rent must be unpaid both when the notice is served and on the date of the hearing.
+The amended ground also covers repeated serious arrears, where the tenant has been at least two months in arrears on three occasions within three years.

 Other mandatory grounds include:

-For discretionary grounds, the court will decide whether to grant possession based on the facts and reasonableness.
+For discretionary grounds, the court decides whether to grant possession based on the facts and what is reasonable.
 Common examples include:

 Landlords may rely on multiple grounds in one notice.
-This can be helpful where both arrears and behaviour issues are present.
-Each ground must be clearly stated, with supporting evidence for each.
+This is helpful where both arrears and behaviour issues are present.
+Each ground must be clearly stated, with supporting evidence.

 Notice requirements